 Haig Glacier, Alberta, Canada

 The Haig Glacier became the summer training ground for the Canadian National Ski Team in the 1980's.
-Named the Becky Scott High Performance Training Center (BSHPTC) after the Olympic Medalist Becky Scott in the Calgary Olympics, the glacier provides unparalleled high altitude on-snow training throughout the summer.
-This is why a group of IMD athletes, spearheaded by the Sun Valley crew, head to the glacier each August for one of the largest volume training blocks of the year.
+Named the Becky Scott High Performance Training Center (BSHPTC) after the Olympic Medalist Becky Scott in the Calgary Olympics, the glacier provides unparalleled high altitude, on-snow training throughout the summer.
+This is why a group of IMD athletes, spearheaded by the Sun Valley crew, head to the glacier each August for the largest volume training blocks of the year.

 This group of U18/U20 athletes drive to Peter Lougheed Provincial Park and hike into the base camp at 2700m for a week without cell service or internet, where a mess hall caters all meals and a bunkhouse sleeps the team.
-A short hike to the glacier from the base camp each morning leads to a 5km loop of snow cat groomed ski trails.
+A short hike to the glacier from the base camp each morning leads to a loop of snow cat groomed ski trails.

 A camp unlike any other and true favorite for each athlete.
+Check out the blog to read more about the camps and see more photos.

 For more information about this camp, contact Rick Kapala early in the summer. rick@SVSEF.org